GeorgelHuja/World-Cup-2026-Simulator/README.md

 This model is a simplified representation of football matches.
 It does not currently account for every factor that may influence real tournament outcomes, including:

--Player injuries and suspensions
+- Player injuries and suspensions
--Squad selection changes
+- Squad selection changes
--Managerial changes
+- Managerial changes
--Tactical matchups
+- Tactical matchups
--Travel and recovery time
+- Travel and recovery time
--Weather conditions
+- Weather conditions
--In-match substitutions
+- In-match substitutions
--Recent player-level performance
+- Recent player-level performance
--Correlation between scoring and game state
+- Correlation between scoring and game state

 Elo ratings and model assumptions also influence the resulting probabilities.
 The outputs should therefore be interpreted as model estimates rather than predictions with certainty.